cakephp/docs/tl/views.rst

 more readable, placing the rendering of repeating elements in its own file.
 They can also help you re-use content fragments in your application.

-Elements live in the **src/Template/Element/** folder, and have the .ctp filename extension.
+Elements live in the **src/Template/Element/** folder, and have the .php filename extension.
 They are output using the element method of the view::

     echo $this->element('helpbox');